A Variable-Slope Smooth-$k$ Filter for Modeling Halo Abundances with Damped and Oscillatory Power Spectra: Introduction

 In this work, we address this problem by exploiting a key property of the EPS formalism: in models with truncated or damped power spectra, the HMF at small halo masses is primarily controlled by the filtering of spatial scales larger than the characteristic collapse scale of the halo (i.e. small wavenumbers), whereas the HMF at intermediate masses --- where DAO effects are most pronounced --- is sensitive to the filter behavior at intermediate and smaller spatial scales.
 This inversion between the relevant regions of the filter and the corresponding mass scales of the HMF enables the construction of a variable-slope smooth-$k$ (VSMK) filter.
 By allowing the effective slope of the filter to vary continuously between two asymptotic values, the VSMK filter can independently reproduce both the small-scale suppression of the HMF and the oscillatory features characteristic of DAO.

 We therefore propose the VSMK filter as a unified and flexible analytic tool capable of describing halo mass functions in both WDM and ETHOS-based models with DAO using a single set of parameters.
-Its ability to disentangle the contributions from different physical regimes makes it particularly well suited for future applications, as forthcoming observations \cite{Zhang2024,Despali2025,Bonaca2025} and higher-resolution simulations extend reliable HMF measurements to increasingly smaller scales, thereby constraining the small-mass slope of the HMF and enabling a corresponding fit of the filter parameters.
+The proposed formalism provides a unified analytical framework for modeling distinct classes of non-cold dark matter scenarios while avoiding the need for model-specific filter prescriptions.
+As forthcoming observations \cite{Zhang2024,Despali2025,Bonaca2025} and higher-resolution simulations probe progressively smaller halo mass scales, the VSMK framework will offer a natural means of testing and refining predictions for the abundance of low-mass halos.

 This paper is organized as follows.
 In Section~\ref{sec:PSF}, we summarize the Press-Schechter formalism and the transfer functions used to construct non-CDM power spectra.
 The variable-slope smooth-$k$ filter is introduced and motivated in Section~\ref{sec:filter}.
 Our results and comparisons with numerical simulations are presented in Section~\ref{sec:results}, followed by the conclusions in Section~\ref{sec:conclusions}.